-Intoxicated drivers take the lives of thousands of people on the road each year.
-However, now there is an equally dangerous threat facing drivers: driving while distracted.
 Although this impairment has not been as widely publicized as driving under the influence, the threat of falling victim to a distracted driver is real.
-Even worse, many people are unaware of just how reckless driving while distracted can be.
+Even worse, our Houston auto accident attorney details, many people are unaware of just how reckless distracted driving in Texas can be.
 Although many activities people perform in their car may appear harmless, they can lead to devastating results.

-It is crucial to contact the Pasadena auto accident attorneys at SJ Injury Attorneys if you believe your car accident was the result of a distracted driver or a driver under the influence.
+It is crucial to contact the Texas personal injury lawyers at SJ Injury Attorneys if you believe your car accident was the result of a distracted driver or a driver under the influence.

-In the state of Texas, a driver is deemed to be driving under the influence based upon a blood alcohol concentration level.
+In the state of Texas, a driver is deemed to be driving under the influence based on a blood alcohol concentration level.
 Currently, the state utilizes the following guidelines:

 - Any individual under 21: Any traceable amount is considered unacceptable